sumcoinlabs/sumcoin/doc/tor.md

-# TOR SUPPORT IN SUMCASH
+# TOR SUPPORT IN SUMCOIN

 It is possible to run Sumcoin as a Tor hidden service, and connect to such services.